coder/coder/docs/about/architecture.md

 - Dashboard connections, API calls (e.g. _list workspaces_) are not served over
   proxies.
 - Proxies do not establish connections to the database.
-- Do not share authentication tokens between proxy instances.
+- Proxy instances do not share authentication tokens between one another.

 ##### Workload supporting resources